Ahmed-Shaaban-Elbehary/FirstDataPaymentGateway-CSharp.Net/README.md

 # FirstDataPaymentGateway-CSharp.Net
 A C#  REST based implementation for the FirstData Global Gateway Web Service.
-Please read the disclaimer section.
+Please read the disclaimer section and LICENSE.